Sangam-ghimire/Bagchaal/README.md

 - Improved AI: Enhance the computer player's intelligence to provide a more challenging gameplay experience.
 - Network multiplayer: Implement an online multiplayer mode to allow users to play against each other remotely.
 - Game statistics: Track and display game statistics, such as the number of wins for each player.
-- Sound effects and music: Add audio elements to enhance the gaming experience.
+- Sound effects and music: Add further advance audio elements to enhance the gaming experience.

 ## Contributing